crazyrabbitLTC/poster-token/README.md

 To transfer a token you send:

-{"operaion": "TRANSFER", "token": "Test Token Name", "recipient": "Ethereum address here", "amount": 50}
+{"operation": "TRANSFER", "token": "Test Token Name", "recipient": "Ethereum address here", "amount": 50}

 People will probably send all sorts of stuff to test this and break the subgraph, but the concept works. :-)